Estimated Quarterly Taxes for Travel Agents: A Complete Guide for 2025

 You could very well owe 25% of your earnings or even upwards of 40% depending on your income bracket and state tax levels.

-This 15% self-employment tax is above and beyond the income tax you've always paid as an employee.
+Understand that, as a business owner, you're essentially taking on the role of employee and employer (rather than splitting it down the middle).
+The 15.3% self-employment tax will be above and beyond the income tax you've always paid as an employee.
+You could very well owe 25% of your earnings or even upwards of 40% depending on your income bracket and state tax levels.
 That, my friends, is why you should prep yourself for sticker shock.
-You could very well owe 25% of your earnings or even upwards of 40% depending on your income bracket and state tax levels.

 Amidst this depressing news, here’s a bright spot to keep in mind.
 Remember that you get to deduct half of your self-employment taxes when you file.
 Small joys, people.
 That’s all we can shoot for. :)